Famuz/code-challenge/README.md

 - `password.json`: Password template with a form to unlock a password-protected store.

 You'll also find a header section and a footer section, which are included in the `theme.liquid` layout.

-## Notes for Applicants

-- Familiarize yourself with the Shopify theme structure and Liquid templating.
-- Focus on the challenge requirements.
-Don't worry about building a complete theme.
-- Make sure your customizations are responsive and meet basic performance and accessibility standards.

-## Additional Information

-- This theme is intended primarily for internal use at UMG.
-While it's built on Shopify 2.0 standards, it's tailored for specific use cases and may not include all features found in a full-fledged theme.